Larry Wilson (American football): Safety blitz

-Shortly before Wilson's signing, defensive coordinator Chuck Drulis crafted a play that called for the free safety to take part in a blitz.
+It also has been stated that, shortly before Wilson's signing, Drulis crafted a play that called for the free safety to take part in a blitz.
 The play was code-named "Wildcat", but Drulis didn't think he had anyone with the skills and athleticism to run it until Wilson's arrival.
 Drulis was impressed enough with Wilson that he persuaded the Cardinals to convert him to free safety.
 When the Cardinals first ran the safety blitz, the pressure was severe since most teams did not (and still do not) expect a defensive back to take part in a pass rush.
 This single play also helped to set up today's defenses where a blitz can come from anywhere.
 Wilson became so identified with the play that "Wildcat" became his nickname.